-In addition to the above, students are also expected to write 10 Looking Outwards reports.
+In addition to the above, students are also expected to write a number of Looking Outwards reports.
 For these small assignments, you are asked to "look outwards" - to browse various resources in order to deepen your knowledge of the field.
 Your are expected to report on your findings: hopefully, with a critical perspective.
-For some weeks, the "Looking Outwards" deliverables may be thematically oriented.
+Someties, the "Looking Outwards" deliverables may be thematically oriented.
 After completing the sequence of Looking Outwards reports, students will be able to: